cbinwani/ApromoreCore8.0/ISSUES.md

 # Defects
 - The ui component's ZK integration needs improvement.
 Specifically:
   - The ZK user session manager intermittently fails to start, which cascades into preventing the asynchronous update servlet, which jams the entire UI.
-  - Widgets such as the BPMN editor should reside in their own plugins rather than ui.
 - Menu configuration needs improvement.
 Specifically:
   - The `ui.menuOrder` property should be internationalized.
 The default value is an English ordering; other locales revert to alphabetical order.
   - Menu item order cannot be configured, and is always alphabetical.